When the mind believes something is enjoyable, it stops evaluating whether it is actually enjoyable

 Our mind often works like a programmed device, giving particular responses to particular stimuli.
 Some of this programming protects us from pain.
 For example, if we touch something hot, our mind impels us to move away from it, even before we consciously think about what is happening.

-While some of our programming works for us, much of it works against us.
+While some such programming works for us, it mostly works against us.
 Prominent among such harmful programs are our mind’s beliefs about pleasure.
 When the mind believes that something is enjoyable, it pushes us toward that object, even without our conscious intention – and even when such indulgence hurts us.

-Consider alcoholics, for example.
+Consider alcoholics.
 Their mind has a deep-rooted belief that alcohol is life’s greatest enjoyment.
 Driven by this belief, they drink, even if they have resolved not to.
 After such drinking binges, even if they get brief highs, they also get long hangovers.
 Over time, the highs start getting shorter and the hangovers start getting worse.
 Drinking gives them far more trouble than pleasure.

 Guided by the Gita, when we conscientiously practice bhakti-yoga, we start accessing lasting happiness.
-And such sublime experiences gradually change our mind’s beliefs about happiness, harmonizing them with eternal spiritual realities.
+And such sublime experiences gradually change our mind’s beliefs about happiness, till those beliefs align with eternal spiritual realities.

 Think it over: